sagemath/trac_to_gh/Issue 1882.md

 }
 ```

-Changing assignee from mabshoff to was.
+Changing assignee from mabshoff to @williamstein.